liuzhuocpp/algorithm/README.md

 # algorithm
 algorithm

-This is a algorithm lib, i will  implement all algorithm that i have been acknowledge.
+This is an algorithm lib, and I will try my bes to  implement all algorithm that i have been acknowledge.

+I mainly reference Boost.Graph lib